mcpadre/mcpadre/README.md

 ### Windows support?

 `mcpadre` may work out-of-the-box on Windows; it does have Powershell command paths.
-However, I don't use Windows for development purposes unless I'm using WSL2 and I just haven't mustered the urge to go set up a Windows machine as necessary to test this in depth.
-Windows support is a great place for contributions.
+However, I don't use Windows for development purposes unless I'm using WSL2 and I just haven't mustered the urge to go set up a Windows machine as necessary to test this.
+Windows support is a great place for contributions, particularly around testing.

 ### How does sandboxing work?